 My vision for 101 Words is a comprehensive ecosystem and community that can support writers, editors, and readers.
 This vision is a work in progress, and I hope you stick around to watch it grow.

 Meet Our Editors

-Emily Clayton is an independent editor and writer who grew up in Ontario, Canada, and now resides with her husband in Southern California.
-Emily holds a BA in environmental & resource studies from Trent University, along with additional coursework in English, creative writing, and literature.
-She is also a member of the American Copy Editors Society.
-She delights in the magic of weaving fiction and flash fiction stories and letting her inner artist shine.
+Emily Clayton is a freelance writer and editor who grew up in Ontario, Canada, and now resides with her husband in Northern California.
 Her fiction has been published in Kudzu House Quarterly, the FlashDogs Time Anthology, and online in various formats.
-Visit her site for more of her fiction.
+Visit her site for more about her work and published fiction.

 Do You Want to Be a Volunteer Editor for 101 Words?

-If you have the skills and about five hours per week, get in touch:
+If you have the skills and about five hours per week, apply to be a volunteer.